 This case is Yellowfin Yachts, Inc. v.
 Barker Boatworks, LLC et. al., No. 8:15-cv-990-T-23TGW, 2015 WL 6736792 (M.D.
 Fla.
 2015).

-Pollard PLLC is a litigation botique focused on competition law and based in Fort Lauderdale, Florida.
-The firm has extensive experience representing clients in non-compete, trade secret and antitrust disputes.
+Jonathan Pollard is a competition lawyer based in Fort Lauderdale, Florida.
+The firm has extensive experience representing clients in non-compete, trade secret and unfair competition cases.
 The firm represents clients throughout the state of Florida and beyond and routinely represents clients in Fort Lauderdale, Miami, West Palm Beach, Tampa, Orlando, and Jacksonville.
 Their office can be reached at 954-332-2380.